-Mexico's 2013 energy industry reforms, which included transformational structural reforms across the oil, gas, and power sectors, are highly relevant to cross-border electricity integration (Figure 6-3).g Until 2013, the Mexican Federal Electricity Commission (CFE), the vertically integrated, state-owned utility, served as the sole producer, provider, and distributor of electricity in Mexico, and private participation in the sector was reserved for the state except in limited situations (small power production, cogeneration, and independent power production).
-The existing framework, however, faced significant stress in the 1990s and early 2000s, caused by a mixture of external and structural factors, including high energy prices, low industrial competitiveness, government subsidization of electricity, lagging domestic fossil fuel production, and under-investment in the power sector.
+Mexico's 2013 energy industry reforms, which included transformational structural reforms across the oil, gas, and power sectors, are highly relevant to cross-border electricity integration.^g Until 2013, the Mexican Federal Electricity Commission (CFE)-the vertically integrated, state-owned utility-served as the sole producer, provider, and distributor of electricity in Mexico,47 and private participation in the sector was reserved for the state except in limited situations (small power production, cogeneration, and independent power production).
+The existing framework, however, faced significant stress in the 1990s and early 2000s, caused by a mixture of external and structural factors, including high energy prices, low industrial competitiveness, government subsidization of electricity, lagging domestic fossil fuel production, and underinvestment in the power sector.
 Projected growth of power demand over the next decade led the government to pass extensive energy reforms in 2013, followed by a series of implementing laws that unbundled CFE and established a new wholesale electricity market to foster competition with private-sector participation (Figure 6-4).
-Under the new framework, the private sector is now free to participate in all aspects of the generation and sale of electricity, while CFE maintains physical control of transmission and distribution infrastructure and remains the sole provider to residential users with regulated tariffs, and the National Energy Control Center is now the ISO in charge of the operational control and administration of the new wholesale electricity market.
-Many power sector stakeholders have called the reforms groundbreaking and admirable, including for reducing the strain of electricity consumption costs on industry in Mexico (Figure 6-5).